 The School has an ever-increasing international reach.
 Current faculty members have on-going or recently completed projects in 90 countries, reflecting the presence of GGSE across the globe.
 We also host approximately 30 international scholars each year who come to study with us and enrich the Gevirtz community of scholars.

 Some of our finest accomplishments are achieved with the philanthropic support of foundations and individual donors including alumni, faculty, staff, parents, and members of our local education community.
 For example, we house the McEnroe Reading and Language Arts Clinic – the only research-based reading clinic in Central California – which was seeded by a generous alumna with a vision to help school-aged children.
 Soon, we plan to recruit a new faculty member to fill the Michael M. Gerber Chair in Instructional Innovation and Technology for Exceptional Children, which was made possible by a $2M pledge to endow the position in perpetuity.
-Also, during the 2016-2017 academic year, we will offer graduate student support from 30 donor-supported fellowships.

 I invite you to get involved with the Gevirtz School and join our faculty, staff, and students in work that generates knowledge, advances teaching, learning, and mental health, and informs and improves educational practice and public policy.